 Because of that, many people who suffer from eating disorders have other conditions, such as anxiety, OCD, depression or PTSD.
-Cannabis has a psychoactive element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.
+Cannabis has an intoxicating element, THC, which can negatively impact some of these conditions (particularly anxiety) and therefore makes it a poor choice for many patients.

 Using CBD to Treat Anorexia

 Then there’s the legal problem.
 So far, only a few states list “anorexia” or eating disorders as a valid reason to prescribe medical cannabis.
-And among most that do—California, New Mexico, Washington and Maryland— none cover all the other conditions that can accompany anorexia, making a prescription hard to come by.
-[There are other cases, such as Colorado, that allow recreational use but still restrict the medical side.]
+And among most that do—California, New Mexico, Washington and Maryland — none cover all the other conditions that can accompany anorexia, making a prescription hard to come by.
+There are other cases, such as Colorado, that allow recreational consumption but still restrict the medical side.